Apply

 Instruction officially begins at the YBRA camp on Monday, June 16, 8:00 a.m.

-Instruction officially ends in Billings on Sunday, July 27, 8:00 p.m.
+Instruction officially ends in Grand Junction on Sunday, July 27, 8:00 p.m.

 Please book your return flights for Monday, July 28, 2025. *see information below

-*The last day of field camp (Sunday 09:00-10:30 AM), begins with a structural geology project in the Sun River Canyon near Augusta.
-Then we travel towards Billings airport (≈5 hrs + gas/lunch/rest stops = 7 hrs).
-Typically, we arrive in Billings around 05:30 PM.
-Because of this arrival in the later part of the afternoon and the possibility of delays on the road (construction, mechanical incidents), chances are high of missing flights out of Billings airport on Sunday afternoon or Sunday night.
-The whole field camp group spends the last night (Sunday) in a motel near the airport in Billings.
+*The last day of field camp begins with a geology project near Grand Junction, CO.
+Chances are high of missing flights out of Grand Junction on Sunday.
+The whole field camp group spends the last night (Sunday) in a motel near the airport in GJ.
 Students are required to plan on traveling (driving or flying) on Monday (NOT SUNDAY).

 Sally Potter-McIntyre and James Conder